piRstone/react-breadcrumb-select/README.md

 # react-breadcrum-select

-A select input for tree shaped data.
+A select input for tree shaped data.[Demo](https://pirstone.github.io/react-breadcrumb-select/)

 ### Install

 ```
 npm install --save react-breadcrumb-select
 ```

+### Example

+You can take a look at the component on [the example page](https://pirstone.github.io/react-breadcrumb-select/).

 ### Quick start